jrromero/irecs/README.md

 This repository includes the following directories:

 - [code](https://github.com/jrromero/irecs/tree/main/code): Source code of IRECS, developed in Python.
 A requirements.txt file is included to install required packages.
+Assets are compressed as ZIP files due to the size limit.
-- [data](https://github.com/jrromero/irecs/tree/main/datasets): The datasets used for experimentation.
+- [data](https://github.com/jrromero/irecs/tree/main/datasets): The datasets used for experimentation (compressed as ZIP files due to the size limit).
 - [results](https://github.com/jrromero/irecs/tree/main/results): Detailed results of classification performance.
 The folder includes a spreadsheet with the experimental results by RQ, files with the best rules found by IRECS for each dataset (RQ3) and statistical tests (RQ4).